 Jennings is a somewhat small city located in the state of Louisiana.
 With a population of 10,180 people and five constituent neighborhoods, Jennings is the 46th largest community in Louisiana.

-The percentage of adults in Jennings with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.56% of adults in Jennings have a bachelor's degree or advanced degree.
+The percentage of people in Jennings with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.00% of people over 25 have a bachelor's degree or advanced degree.

 Jennings is a very ethnically-diverse city.
 The people who call Jennings home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jennings residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Jennings include German, French Canadian, Acadian/Cajun, and Irish.

 The most common language spoken in Jennings is English.
 Other important languages spoken here include French and Spanish.